Seattle Greater Housing Market News

 Increased absorption rate and decreased monthly supply due to World class events like 2025 FIFA Club World Cup in June ‘25 will increase buyer activity before Seattle’s hosting of FIFA’s ‘26 World Cup but won’t encourage sellers to sell

-Continued low inventory for rest of decade
+Continued low inventory at least into next decade

 Minor bump in inventory in 2025 as more sellers will be more comfortable becoming buyers themselves with the lower interest rates and increased consumer confidence.